-CCS's regular participation in ICN events also provides it with the opportunity to engage the global competition community and be updated on the latest developments on competition law around the world.
+also provides it with the opportunity to engage the global competition community and be updated on the latest developments on competition law around the world.
 In particular, CCS will be hosting the 2016 ICN Annual Conference from 26-29 April in Singapore.
 This is the first time the ICN Annual Conference will be hosted in Southeast Asia, and takes place in the context of an exciting state of competition law developments in the region over the past few years.
 This year's ICN Annual Conference includes a Special Plenary on "Building" Economic Communities with Competition Policy" that will be led by established panelists.
 This is particularly meaningful given the establishment of the ASEAN Economic Community in 2015.
 Also, having the global competition community and ASEAN representatives gathered in Singapore for the Conference to discuss the latest CPL developments will serve as a catalyst to further strengthen the CPL developments in this region.

-In addition, CCS is undertaking a special project on government advocacy and disruptive innovations with the assistance of several ICN members.
+project on government advocacy and disruptive innovations with the assistance of several ICN members.

-Disruptive innovations refer to new products/services, manufacturing processes and business models that drastically alter markets.
+products/services, manufacturing processes and business models that drastically alter markets.
 While disruptive innovations may give rise to new business opportunities and can help to enhance competition, they may also raise public concerns in areas such as employment, consumer protection, safety and health, which may require government regulations.
 Hence, disruptive innovations can bring unique challenges to competition authorities by creating tension between regulation and competition policy.

 Competition agencies have an important role to play in advocating for regulations that strike a balance between achieving public policy objectives and promoting a conducive environment that enables the entry and expansion of disruptive firms in order to increase competition within these markets.
-In this regard, the 2016 ICN Special Project led by CCS will survey ICN members on the critical success factors for competition advocacy, different approaches undertaken competition advocacy as well as recommended practices for successful competition advocacy with regard to disruptive innovations.
+In this regard, the 2016 ICN Special Project led by CCS will survey ICN members on the critical success factors for competition advocacy, the different approaches undertaken for competition advocacy as well as recommended practices for successful competition advocacy with regard to disruptive innovations.